LIVING WITH WILDLIFE

 • Contact Wild Aware info@wildaware.org to help us in our mission to share education with our communities and suggest ways to keep bears wild.

-• Join Wild Aware’s Bear Book Group for quarterly gatherings of volunteers and anyone who is a fan of bears.
+• Join Wild Aware’s group The Bear Den for quarterly gatherings of volunteers and anyone who is a fan of bears.
 Reach out to us at info@wildaware.org for more information.

 • Visit our social media pages on Facebook, Instagram, and NextDoor to share your experiences, read about bear happenings, and get valuable information about resources and contact numbers.